rmosolgo/graphql-ruby/readme.md

 ## To Do

-- Interface's possible types should be a property of the schema, not the interface
 - Type lookup should be by type name (to support reloaded constants in Rails code)
 - Add a complexity validator (reject queries if they're too big)
 - Add docs for shared behaviors & DRY code